-Students complete a report in which they discuss the overall structure and work of the organization, process their learning experience on the job and analyze their focus topic.
-The report must also document a comprehensive work schedule and the specific skills and knowledge acquired through the experience and how the student intends to apply these skills and knowledge upon return to the United States.
-A focus will be on linking internship learning with the program theme.
+Students complete a paper in which they discuss the overall structure and work of the organization, process their learning experience on the job, and analyze their focus topic.
+The paper must also document a comprehensive work schedule and the specific skills and knowledge acquired through the experience and how the student intends to apply these skills and knowledge upon return to the United States.
+A focus will be on linking internship learning with the program theme of Mediterranean island ecosystems.